The “Teens Using Drugs: What To Know and What To Do” part one program begins with a ten minute video!

 For family members/friends:

-Al-Anon: Al-Anon is a Twelve-Step recovery program for anyone affected by another person’s alcohol or other drug use.
+Al-Anon: Al-Anon is a Twelve-Step recovery program for anyone affected by another person’s alcohol use.
 No dues or fees.
 (Alateen is a part of the Al-Anon program for teenagers affected by a parent or other family member’s alcohol use.)

 - Al-Anon/Alateen World Services: 1-800-344-2666.